Skip to content

 If you have a valid beneficiary on file, the 401(k) passes directly to that person outside of probate.
 The beneficiary contacts the plan administrator, provides a death certificate, and follows the distribution process.

-Non-spousal beneficiaries (children, siblings, friends, etc.) have more limited options.
+Non-spousal beneficiaries — children, siblings, friends — have more limited options.
 Under current rules established by the SECURE Act, most non-spouse beneficiaries must withdraw the entire account within ten years of the account holder's death.
-There is no more "stretch IRA" option for most non-spouse beneficiaries.
+The old "stretch IRA" option is gone for most non-spouse beneficiaries.

 If You Did Not Name a Beneficiary